2013–14 KF Tirana season: August

 Tirana started the month with a 1–2 friendly loss to Dinamo.
 On 12 August, the club acquired defender Dorian Kërçiku from Skënderbeu Korçë.
 In the next friendly, Tirana won 1–0 versus Vllaznia Shkodër with a Çota goal.
 Tirana lost their next friendly match to Flamurtari Vlorë on 22 August.
 Three days later, Tirana drew 1–1 versus Tërbuni Pukë; Çota scored Tirana's only goal.

 On 28 August, Tirana played their last friendly match of summer against the under-19 side; they won 3–0.
 The following day was a busy one for the club; Kosovan footballer Mensur Limani returned to the club on a one-year contract extension, and Tirana completed the transfers of defender Ervis Kaja and forward Ilirjan Çaushaj, also on one-year contracts.
 On 30 August, Erando Karabeci returned to the club following his European campaign with Kukësi.
-Veteran Elvis Sina agreed to a contract extension with the club, penning until June 2014.
+Veteran Elvis Sina agreed to a contract extension with the club until June 2014.
 On the same day, Tirana reached an agreement with Roland Peqini and Vedran Gerc on one-year contracts.
 They were joined by Serbian forward Milan Jovanovic.
 On the deadline day, Tirana also signed Endrit Vrapi and Bledar Vashaku also on one-year deals.
-Forward Ergys Sorra was registered as Tirana player for the 2013–14 season after spending the entire summer on trial.
+Forward Ergys Sorra was registered as a Tirana player for the 2013–14 season after spending the entire summer on trial.